denironyx/Data-Warehouse-Systems/Designing a Data Warehouse/README.md

 You can use a data warehouse to asertain how much does a company earn last month from, your New York store or a Store in London.
 This is a type of question that a warehouse should be able to answer from the data it has collected.

 ## Physical Design of Data Warehouse
+-- Diagram
+Lets find the relationship between the Sales Territory table and Geography table

+The relationship between the SalesTerritory table and Geography table is the SalesTerritoryKey column.

+Inorder to know what city or territory that sales happens, we will need to look at both the SalesTerritory table and Geography Table.
+But, what we can do is to create a view to make that easier.

+Aggregating data help us easily look at things like, for example, the total for sales profit revenue expenses.
+Doing so, prevents us from looking at the data line by line.
+So, creating view saves us time.

+Creating View in its own self doesn't improve SQL performance, except when an index is created of the view.
+Indexes improves the performance of the query that runs.
 ## Designing Dimension Tables